eyedeekay/gitlab-to-gitea/README.md

 More-or-less a port of [gitlab-to-gitea](https://git.autonomic.zone/kawaiipunk/gitlab-to-gitea) from python to Go because *fixing* python appears to be a thing I just can't get my mind around, but *rewriting* it?
 I'm actually OK at that.

+Also includes:
+ - `cmd/forkfix`, for fixing fork relationships between migrated repositories by manipulating the gitea sql database
+ - `cmd/unmigrate` to delete everything from a gitea instance except for the admin users
+ - `cmd/mirror` to set up a mirror from github to gitea
+ - `cmd/orgfix` to establish an organization's repositories as the "parent fork" by manipulating the gitea sql database
+ - `cmd/namefix` to discover repositories that have identical initial commit hashes but different names
-Also includes: `cmd/forkfix`, for fixing fork relationships between migrated repositories by manipulating the gitea mysql database, `cmd/unmigrate` to delete everything from a gitea instance except for the admin users, and `cmd/johnconnor` which is a super-dangerous script for eliminating spam accounts from gitlab instances.
+ - `cmd/johnconnor` which is a super-dangerous script for eliminating spam accounts from gitlab instances.

 ## Core Functionality